twcch/twcch/README.md

 ⭐ Motto: It may take 10000 hours, more or less; it is never too late.

 - Education:
-  - Currently pursuing a Ph.D. at National Cheng Kung University
+  - Ph.D.
+Student, National Cheng Kung University

 - Expertise:
   - Machine Learning